interlink-project/frontend/docs/coproductionprocess-team.md

 **IMPORTANT**: All members of an envisaged team must have logged into the platform before they can be added to a team.
 Besides, as we will see, every team defined in INTERLINK must be first bound to an ORGANIZATION. ![Login required screen](images/dashboard-loginrequired.png) ![AAC screen](images/aac-login-window.PNG)

 To illustrate organization and team management, let's consider two possible users that want to take part in different co-production processes.
 In the figure you can see two members who after having logged in are shown the coproduction processes on which they are currently involved.
-In this case, the processes named "Zaragoza Apps4Good" and "New coproduction process" are shown to both.
-Notice that a user is bound to a co-production process (and, therefore, sees a coproduction process) in two possible manners:
+In this case, the common process named "Sample project" is shown to both.
+Notice that a user is bound to a co-production process (and, therefore, sees a co-production process) in two possible manners:
-- The user has been appointed as admin of the process through the [SETTINGS view](/docs/en/coproductionprocess-setting.html) of the coproduction process.
+- The user has been appointed as admin of the process through the [SETTINGS view](/docs/en/coproductionprocess-setting.html) of the co-production process.
 - The user has been added to a team who has been granted permissions over some nodes in a given co-production process.
 ![Two user sessions](images/team-management-two-users-login.png)

 Every user can create a new organization.
 See in the following screenshot how user "Diego López-de-Ipiña" can create a new organization by clicking on "+Create new organization" blue button.
-However, a user who is not the administrator of an ORGANIZATION, e.g. "FBK" case, cannot, by default, create a new team by clicking the blue button "+ Create a new team", which in this case is deactivated.
+However, a user who is not the administrator of an ORGANIZATION, e.g. "Universidad de Deusto" case, cannot, by default, create a new team by clicking the blue button "+ Create a new team", which in this case is deactivated.

 ![Creating a new organization](images/organizationview-createneworganization.png)